rahulpareek4280/website/index.md

 [//]: <> Read this for a quick reference: https://kramdown.gettalong.org/syntax.html#block-ials

 {: .home-page-summary}
-Hi, my name is Rahul Pareek and I'm a Senior Associate Engineer with experience in DevOps, Cloud and Unix Shell Scripting.
+Hi, my name is Rahul Pareek and I'm a Senior Associate Consultant with experience in DevOps, Cloud and Unix Shell Scripting.

-I have around 4.5 years of experience in Banking domain, Worked with top banking client like Bank of America, ANZ Bank, WorldPay and helped them in Implementing DevOps solutions in their critical Projects .
+I have around 5 years of experience in Banking domain, Worked with top banking client like Bank of America, ANZ Bank, WorldPay and helped them in Implementing DevOps solutions in their critical Projects .
 I live in Pune, India and work for a corporate organisation.

 I'm also available for hire as a freelance, Full-time DevOps consultant.
 Drop me a line about your project if you're interested in working with me.